sleepwell7/SimonSays_kotlin/README.md

-# Kotlin and Android Studion
+# Kotlin and Android Studio

 In this project I have worked to learn android development studio, kotlin programming language.
 I found that I had more of a challenge with android studio than I did learning the Kotlin language.
 It was a good experience and I learned a lot.
 I want to further my learning so that I can become more efficient and building apps.